CDCgov/Rt-without-renewal/EpiAware/docs/src/man/getting-started/julia.md

 ```

-## Developing a Julia project from VS-Code
+## Developing a EpiAware-project from VS-Code

 ### Julia extension for VS-Code

 Visual Studio Code (VS-Code) is a popular code editor that supports Julia development.
 The [Julia extension for VS-Code](https://www.julia-vscode.org/) provides an interactive development environment that will be familiar to users of other scientific IDEs (e.g. developing `R` projects in RStudio or using the `MATLAB` application).

 ### Features of the Julia extension for VS-Code

 It is worth reading both the [VS-Code documentation](https://code.visualstudio.com/docs/languages/julia) and the [Julia extension documentation](https://www.julia-vscode.org/docs/stable/), however, here are some highlights:

 - **Julia REPL**: The Julia extension provides an integrated REPL in the `TERMINAL` pane that allows you to interact with Julia code directly from the editor.
 For example, you can run code snippets from highlighting or code blocks defined by `##` comments in the scripts.